 - Always measure from the longest side of the cuts.

-- If you plan on painting it, the corners are much more forgiving with wood filler.
+- If you plan on painting it, the corners are much more forgiving with wood filler or caulk.

 - Check twice to make sure you are cutting the correct angle direction.
 We have caught ourselves many times about to cut the reverse angle.

 The Secret to Pro looking Trim

 Although we were pretty good about any gaps and ridges, a painted surface is going to have to be filled.
 I use both wood filler and caulk, but how do you know which to use and when?